link89/dlna-cast/README.md

 ```

 ### Install Screen Capturer Recorder for Windows
-Though `ffmpeg` has been shipped with `gdigrab` to capture screens on Windows, its performance is terrible when frame rate is high. `dlna-cast` uses ScreenCapturerRecorder for better performance.
+Though `ffmpeg` is shipped with `gdigrab` to capture screens on Windows, its performance is terrible when frame rate is high. `dlna-cast` uses ScreenCapturerRecorder for the sake of performance.
 You need to [download](https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases) and install it before starting to use this tool.

 ## Get Started
 Before you start to stream your screen to remote devices that support DLNA protocol, you need to discover available devices in your LAN by running the following command.